-Gila Cliff Dwellings National Monument in New Mexico is one of the few places where you can walk through a 13th century cave.
-Find out what else you can see and do at this amazing park.
+Gila Cliff Dwellings National Monument, New Mexico is one of the few places where you can still walk through 13th century Native American cave ruins.
+Find out what else you can see and do at this amazing park!

-While we were at Gila Cliff Dwellings, Sheena and I tried another short trail that leads to Light Feather Hot Springs.
+While we were at Gila Cliff Dwellings National Monument, Sheena and I tried another short trail that leads to Light Feather Hot Springs.
 We did find our own lackluster hot spring, but failed to find Light Feather Hot Springs.

 If you have the time and energy, visiting Jordan Hot Springs may be worth a long hike.
 Plan on camping at Gila Cliff Dwellings for a night.
 Personally, I would say the best use of your time would be to hike inside the Gila Cliff Dwellings and combine the rest of your day visiting City of Rocks and Silver City.